Scottish Qualifications Authority: Release of results

-Students for National Qualifications receive their results on, generally, the first Tuesday in August.
-Students signed up for the authority's MySQA system are able to check their record online throughout the year and get their exam results by text and/or email on the day that the results are issued.
+Students for National Qualifications received their results on, generally, the first Tuesday in August.
+Students signed up for the authority's MySQA system were able to check their record online throughout the year and got their exam results by text and/or email on the day that the results were issued.
 Those signed up to the service received their results one day earlier than the official postal results.
 This also occurred in subsequent years, however only due to a mistake by the company holding the results.
 In another incident, the SQA itself sent the results out on the right day, but Robert Gordon University's business school leaked whether students had been let in, and a technical error with St Andrew's University's website also leaked the results of applicants.

-Due to the high volume of exam marking with the Scottish examination boards and those across the rest of the UK, where it is thought that exam marking inaccuracies may occur, there are each year a vast number of students requesting for an exam "re-mark".
-After the SQA introduced fees, requests for exam remarking fell by 55,000 students—a decline of 77%.
+Due to concerns regarding incorrectly marked exams, institutions would at times submit appeal requests for an exam result to be re-reviewed.
+After the SQA introduced fees to institutions for unsuccessful appeals, the number of requests decreased by 55,000 students—a decline of 77%.

-In order to fight (supposed) grade inflation within the Scottish education sector, SQA has introduced academically and cognitively more rigorous examination standards and stricter marking; this resulted in strong criticism towards the SQA exam board and in decreases of exam pass rates of up to 15%.
+In order to fight the alleged grade inflation within the Scottish education sector, SQA introduced more academically and cognitively rigorous examination standards and stricter marking; this resulted in strong criticism towards the SQA exam board and a decrease of exam pass rates of up to 15%.

-National units and programmes
+National units and programs

-There are the many qualifications often imperfectly referred to as vocational, though these are frequently stepping-stones for students at Scottish Colleges of Further Education to pursue one- or two- year programmes tailored from a wide-ranging catalogue of National Units.
-The actual programme may be very rigidly prescribed by employers or be entirely freely chosen by the student to meet particular needs.
-The prescribed programmes may be recognised by a National Certificate or a Scottish Progression Award.
+Many qualifications were titled vocational and were opportunistic stepping-stones for students at Scottish Colleges of Further Education to pursue one- or two- year programs tailored from a wide-ranging catalogue of National Units.
+The programs could be rigidly prescribed by employers or be freely chosen by students to meet any academic needs or career desires.
+The prescribed programs could be recognized by a National Certificate or a Scottish Progression Award.

 SVQs and modern apprenticeships

-Scottish Vocational Qualifications (SVQ) are an award for vocational education and training awarded by the SQA or other approved awarding bodies in conjunction with industry bodies.
-Scottish National Qualifications and Scottish Progression Awards are often important in a Modern Apprenticeship scheme along with SVQs.
-SVQs are developed by United Kingdom employers in tandem with National Vocational Qualifications (NVQ) for England, Wales and Northern Ireland.
+Scottish Vocational Qualifications (SVQ) were an award for vocational education and training awarded by the SQA or other approved awarding bodies in conjunction with industry bodies.
+Scottish National Qualifications and Scottish Progression Awards were often important in a Modern Apprenticeship scheme along with SVQs.
+SVQs were developed by United Kingdom employers in tandem with National Vocational Qualifications (NVQ) for England, Wales and Northern Ireland.

-SVQ are assessed in the workplace (or closely regulated training workshops) by employers, training providers or colleges approved and monitored by the SQA (or other awarding bodies) accredited by its independent Accreditation Unit.
+SVQ were assessed in the workplace (or closely regulated training workshops) by employers, training providers or colleges approved and monitored by the SQA (or other awarding bodies) accredited by its independent Accreditation Unit.

 Higher National Certificates and Diplomas

-Qualifications aimed at students in their first two years of Higher Education include HNCs (Higher National Certificates)—taken as a one-year full-time course or as a two-year part-time course—and HNDs (Higher National Diplomas).
-These qualifications are extremely popular in colleges, workplaces and community education centres in Scotland, the rest of the UK and throughout the world.
+Qualifications aimed at students in their first two years of Higher Education included HNCs (Higher National Certificates)—taken as a one-year full-time course or as a two-year part-time course—and HNDs (Higher National Diplomas).
+These qualifications were extremely popular in colleges, workplaces and community education centers in Scotland, the UK and throughout the rest of world.